stha-sanket/Employee-Tracktion-RPA/README.md

     pip install selenium pandas reportlab
     ```

-2.  **ChromeDriver**:
-    *   Download the ChromeDriver executable from [https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads) that matches your Chrome browser version.
-    *   Place the `chromedriver` executable in a directory included in your system's PATH (e.g., `/usr/local/bin` on Linux/macOS) or explicitly specify the path to the executable when initializing the `webdriver.Chrome()` object.

-3.  **HTML File**:
+2.  **HTML File**:
     *   Ensure you have the `index.html` file with the employee data table.
 The script assumes this file is located at `http://127.0.0.1:5500/HTML/index.html`.
-Adjust the URL if your file is served at a different address.
+Adjust the URL if your file is served at a different address, do this by hosting a live server in VS-code for index.html then copying it and pasting in the main code.
 The HTML structure is assumed to be as follows:
     *   A navigation menu with links to "Employee" and "Contact".
     *   An employee tasks section with the id "employee-tasks" containing a table.
     *   The table has a header row (`<tr>` with `<th>`) and subsequent data rows (`<tr>` with `<td>`).
     *   The table columns are assumed to be in the following order: Date, Task Listings, Time IN, Time OUT, Hours, Task Assigned.

-4.  **Directory Structure:**
+3.  **Directory Structure:**
     Ensure you have a directory named `HTML` with `index.html` inside it if you're using the default URL.
 Adjust the script if your HTML file is in a different location.

 ## Usage